bobbyluig/eclipse/docs/src/tutorial.md

 While researching, I chanced upon the *Springer Handbook of Robotics*.
 Before proceeding, read section 16.5 of the book found [here](http://home.deib.polimi.it/gini/robot/docs/legged.pdf).
 If you are serious about robotics, I recommend that you find this book in the library or get an eBook.
 This book basically covers everything you need to know about advanced robotics and even provides historical background.
 You probably won't understand everything in this literature.
 That is completely okay.
 This is just an introduction.

+You should also read through the [SPS](https://github.com/bobbyluig/Eclipse/raw/master/docs/cdr/SPS.pdf) and [POC](https://github.com/bobbyluig/Eclipse/raw/master/docs/cdr/POC.pdf) documents.
+They provide comprehensive details on our robots.
+This tutorial goes in depth on what is not already covered by those documents.

+### Corrections

+I will put errors in the documents here as I find them.

+- Pg.
+88-91: All references to dot products should be changed to matrix multiplcation.
+All $\bullet$ should be removed from the equations.

 ### Prerequisites

 Trying to accomplish this project requires that you are not scared of math and physics.
 You will need a strong foundation in geometry, trigonometry, algebra, classical mechanics, and prelimiary linear algebra.
 You will also need a deep understanding of calculus, although you might not ever need to take a derivative in this project.
 It would help that you also understand some practical electricity and magnetism.

+This tutorial is written assuming you have limited understanding of linear algebra.
+Concepts clarifications are linked to external resources as they appear.
+You're welcome.

 # Definitions